pump-io/pump-io.github.io/src/blog/pump.io-5.0-beta-released.md

 I'm excited to announce that pump.io 5.0.0 is now officially in beta!

 This is another big release and makes a wide variety of improvements.
-Here are some highlights:
+Here are some highlights from [the changelog][]:

 * More complete documentation
 * Small improvements to the administrator experience